gort818/openjk-launcher/README.md

 Currently only supports Linux 64 bit

 You must have Jedi Academy Installed for this to work.
-If you are using Steam follow this instructions:
+If you are using Steam follow these instructions:

     1. Download and Install SteamCMD SteamCMD
     2. Set the download path using steamCMD, force_install_dir
-    3. Using SteamCMD Set the platform to windows to download any windows game on steam. @sSteamCmdForcePlatformType                "windows"
+    3. Using SteamCMD Set the platform to windows to download any windows game on steam .@sSteamCmdForcePlatformType "windows"
     4. Using SteamCMD download the game, app_update 6020
     5. Check for updates